adityas129/blog/content/posts/Win.md

 +++

 How does one win at life?

 Cheeky title.
 It's a bit of a loaded question and one that changes over time.
 Currently, my answer to this is:

-1) Work out every day
+1. Work out every day
-2) Eat healthy
+2. Eat healthy
-3) Get good sleep
+3. Get good sleep
-4) Inculcate gratefulness
+4. Inculcate gratefulness
-7) Be disciplined
+5. Be disciplined about my work/craft of choice
-8) Be persistent
+6. Be persistent and unrelenting in my pursuit of my goals
-9) Work hard and follow through
+7. Work hard and follow through (both equally important)
-10) Take risks
+8. Take risks
-11) Surround yourself with good people who give a damn
+9. Surround myself with really really good people who care and be the best friend/coworker/partner I can be.
+Show up the best way I can in those relationships.
+10. Be a force for good in the world.